astanziola/astanziola.github.io/_posts/2021-02-15-diff-pat-in-jax.md

     </div>
 </div>

 It is fairly close to the target hologram, but not quite.
 One could experiment with different loss functions, or with different initial phases.
 Note however that we are currently only controlling the phase of the transducers.
-If one could also control the amplitude, than the wave propagator is a linear operator of the complex input parameters, making the optimization problem convex and therefore uniquely solvable.
+If one could also control the amplitude, than the wave propagator is a **linear operator** of the complex input parameters $$P_{t}e^{j\theta_t}$$, making the MSE optimization problem convex and therefore uniquely solvable (up to a global phase shift).

 ## Conclusions